 Let us discuss them one by one.

-In a regular polygon, all the sides of the polygon are equal and all the interior angles are the same.
-For example, a regular hexagon have six equal sides and all its interior angles measure to 120 degrees.
+In a regular polygon, all the sides of the polygon are equal, and all the interior angles are the same.
+For example, a regular hexagon has six equal sides, and all its interior angles measure to 120 degrees.
 Few more examples are mentioned below.

-- A square having all its sides equal to 5cm and all the angles are at 90°.
+- A square has all its sides equal to 5cm, and all the angles are at 90°.